The Adoption of Blockchain-based Decentralized Exchanges: Equilibrium Trading and Liquidity Provision

+In this section, we first characterize the subgame perfect equilibrium of the game. {We then provide the conditions under which a ``liquidity freeze'' occurs at equilibrium.}

+\begin{myprop} For any $\alpha, \theta, \beta, f, \kappa_I, \kappa_{com}, \kappa_1, \kappa_2$, there exists a subgame perfect equilibrium $ (\sigma_{lp}^*,\sigma_{inv}^*, \sigma_{arb}^* ).$ \footnote{Multiplicity of equilibria only arises if the liquidity providers are indifferent between investing A tokens and B tokens in period 1, and depositing tokens in the AMM in period 1 yields lower expected payoff than investing in either A token or B token.
+This means that the deposit amounts of A and B tokens in the AMM are the same for all possible equilibria.
+Moreover, for all the possible equilibria, the expected payoff of all the agents are the same. } \end{myprop}

-In this section, we examine whether the liquidity providers are willing to deposit their tokens into the decentralized exchange at $t=0$.
-If none of the liquidity deposits their tokens, the AMM contains no tokens, and thus there is no trading activities at $t=1,2$.
-We denote this scenario as a ``liquidity freeze''.
+We then examine the conditions under which at the equilibrium, the liquidity providers are incentive compatible to deposit their tokens into the decentralized exchange.
+If none of the liquidity providers deposits their tokens at period $t$, no trading activities occur at that period.
+We call this market breakdown a ``liquidity freeze".
+The following proposition characterizes the condition under which a ``liquidity freeze" occurs.

-From an ex-ante perspective, the liquidity providers have two choices: hold the tokens or deposit them into the exchange.
-As shown in the previous sections, liquidity providers earn transaction fees by depositing but they are subject to adverse selection from the arbitrageurs after asset shocks.
-The liquidity providers will deposit their tokens if and only if they can earn higher payoff than just holding the tokens.
-Formally, the liquidity providers deposit the tokens if the following payoff is positive:

-where $p_A^{(2)}$ and $p_B^{(2)}$ are the amount of consumption good a single token A and token B can exchange at the end of period $t=2$.
-If the liquidity provider $i$ deposits, then $w_i'y_A^{(2)}$ and $w_i'y_B^{(2)} $ are respectively the amounts of token A and token B that the liquidity provider $i$ deposits at the AMM at the beginning of period $t=2$; if instead, the liquidity provider $i$ just hold those tokens, the corresponding amount will be $w_i'y_A^{(0)}$ and $w_i'y_B^{(0)}$.
-Hence, $w_i'(p_A^{(2)}(y_A^{(2)}- y_A^{(0)})+ p_B^{(2)} (y_B^{(2)}-y_B^{(0)}))$ is the difference of token values between choosing to deposit and choosing to hold at the beginning of period $t=2$.
-The last term, $w_i'\pi$, is the loss of token value due to adverse selection at $t=2$, which will only be incurred if the liquidity providers deposit their tokens.
-If the above expression is positive, the liquidity providers can earn a higher return by depositing their tokens at $t=0$, and thus they choose to supply liquidity to the AMM.

-The strategy profile of the game described in \ref{sec:model setup} can be defined as a tuple where $\bm{w'} = (w_1',w_2',...,w_n')$ is the portion of tokens liquidity providers deposit at $t=0$, $q_A, q_B$ are the amount of tokens a ``type A'' investor and a ``type B'' investor respectively trades for at $t=1$, and $(x_1,g_1), (x_2,g_2)$ are the arbitrage orders and attached gas fees arbitrageurs submit to the AMM at $t=1$ and $t=2$ respectively.
-We then solve for the subgame perfect equilibrium of the game, and we define a subgame perfect equilibrium as "liquidity freeze equilibrium" if $\bm{w'} = \bm{0}$, that is, no liquidity providers deposit at $t=0$.